EmmanuelLefevre/Documentations/Tutorials/powershell_git_pull_script.md

 Working daily on multiple machines, I was wasting too much time (and mental energy) manually checking if my local repositories were up to date before I started coding.
 The risk of conflicts or working on an outdated version was constant.
 I decided to automate all of this with a client-side automation approach.

-So i developed gpull: a PowerShell script acting as a local orchestrator, capable of maintaining the integrity of all my repositories.
+So i developed gpull : a PowerShell script acting as a local orchestrator, capable of maintaining the integrity of all my repositories.

 🏗 **ARCHITECTURE**
-Iterative & sequential, stateless and awareness-based Flow Controller.
+Flow Controller based on iterative & sequential, stateless and awareness.

 🧠 **PHILOSOPHY**